 Research Services offers tutorials and workshops on a variety of topics.
 Each semester, we present a series of tutorials.
-If you have suggestions, please contact us (researchservices@bc.edu).
-We will also give customized tutorials, and we are available for advanced topics and consulting.
+If you have suggestions, please contact researchservices@bc.edu.
+We are also available for consulting.

 Introduction to REDCap (Research Electronic Data Capture)